Image credit: Oxford University

 Professor Adrian Hill, Director of the Jenner Institute at Oxford University said.
 'The striking success of the collaborative programmes on both the malaria and COVID-19 vaccines between the Serum Institute of India and Oxford University has highlighted the great potential of partnerships between leading Universities and large-scale manufacturers to develop and supply vaccines for very cost-effective deployment at exceptional scale.
 We look forward to a wider range of vaccine activities in the future building on this generous support from the Poonawalla family.'

-Professor Sir Peter Horby, Director, Pandemic Sciences Centre, said: 'The COVID pandemic has shown us our strengths and weaknesses.
+Professor Sir Peter Horby, Director, Pandemic Sciences Institute, said: 'The COVID pandemic has shown us our strengths and weaknesses.
 Whilst we cannot eliminate risk, we have shown that innovation, determination and partnership can transform our ability to counter and constrain global health threats.
 This generous gift will help create a world-leading hub for pandemic research and innovation; a scientific power-house dedicated to protecting health for all.'